baentsch/oqs-software/haproxy/README.md

 Pulling all the steps above together, the script `alpine/network-run.sh` configures all components to establish and exercise all components in the architecture depicted above:

+- Dockerfiles are created if not locally existing
 - QSC-CA and -haproxy keys and certificates are generated
 - A docker network is set up into which the following two images are deployed:
 - QSC-enabled HAproxy acting as a QSC-TLS enabled load balancer to a lighttpd instance running in the same image